Islamic terrorism: Muslim attitudes toward terrorism

 The opinions of Muslims on the subject of attacks on civilians by Islamist groups vary.
-Fred Halliday, a British academic specialist on the Middle East, argues that most Muslims consider these acts to be egregious violations of Islam's laws.
+Fred Halliday, an Irish academic specialist on the Middle East, argues that most Muslims consider these acts to be egregious violations of Islam's laws.
 Muslims living in the West denounce the 11 September attacks against United States, while Hezbollah contends that their rocket attacks against Israeli targets are defensive jihad by a legitimate resistance movement rather than terrorism.

 Views of modern Islamic scholars

 In reference to suicide attacks, Hannah Stuart notes there is a "significant debate among contemporary clerics over which circumstance permit such attacks."
 Qatar-based theologian, Yusuf al-Qaradawi, criticized the 9/11 attacks but previously justified suicide bombings in Israel on the grounds of necessity and justified such attacks in 2004 against American military and civilian personnel in Iraq.
 According to Stuart, 61 contemporary Islamic leaders have issued fatawa permitting suicide attacks, 32 with respect to Israel.
 Stuart points out that all of these contemporary rulings are contrary to classical Islamic jurisprudence.

 Charles Kurzman and other authors have collected statements by prominent Muslim figures and organizations condemning terrorism.

 In September 2014, an open letter to ISIS by "over 120 prominent Muslim scholars" denounced that group for "numerous religious transgressions and abominable crimes".

-Although Islamic terrorism is commonly associated with the Salafis and Wahhabis, government-affiliated scholars of the groups have constantly denied any connection and attributed claims that there is to ignorance, misunderstanding and sometimes insincere research and deliberate misleading by rival groups.
-Following the September 11 attacks, Abdul-Azeez ibn Abdullaah Aal ash-Shaikh, the Grand Mufti of the Kingdom of Saudi Arabia, made an official statement that "the Islamic Sharee'ah (legislation) does not sanction" such actions.
-A Salafi "Committee of Major Scholars" in Saudi Arabia has declared that "Islamic" terrorism, such as the May 2003 bombing in Riyadh, are in violation of Sharia law and aiding the enemies of Islam.

-Fethullah Gülen, a prominent Turkish Islamic scholar, has claimed that "a real Muslim", who understood Islam in every aspect, could not be a terrorist.
-Other people with similar points of view include Ahmet Akgunduz, Harun Yahya and Muhammad Tahir-ul-Qadri.
 Huston Smith, an author on comparative religion, argued that extremists have hijacked Islam, just as has occurred periodically in Christianity, Hinduism and other religions throughout history.
 He added that the real problem is that extremists do not know their own faith.